 We’ve explored several concepts about blended learning, and now we’ll show you what they look like in practice.
-In this post, we discuss data capture strategies for blended learning activities that aren’t initiated by the L&D team—including Experience API, data connectors, self-reporting, observation, and more.
+In this post, we discuss data capture strategies for blended learning activities that aren’t initiated by the L&D team—including xAPI, data connectors, self-reporting, observation, and more.

-1) Track with xAPI
+1) Track learning with xAPI.

-2) Use a Connector
+2) Use a data connector.

-Up Next: Prioritize L&D Activities
+Up Next: Prioritize L&D Initiatives